-4.8.3 Monitoring for Invertebrates
+4.9.3 Monitoring for Invertebrates

-The EAC does not require a sub-component plan for invertebrates, and neither the EAC nor the decision statement require follow up monitoring for invertebrates, and a monitoring program for Jurra arctic and American emerald is not planned.
+The EAC does not require a sub-component plan for invertebrates, and neither the EAC nor the decision statement require follow up monitoring for invertebrates, and a monitoring program for the jutta arctic butterfly and American emerald dragonfly is not planned.
 However, since both species use wetlands as habitat, changes in habitat availability will be monitored through the wetland monitoring program in the WMOP.

-The WMOP states in section 11.3:
+The WMOP states in Section 11.3:

-The extent, location, and type (class and association) of wetlands impacted by the development of the Project will be recorded in a GIS database using pre-construction polygons a base layer overlain by as-built survey results and reviewed by a QP.
-This database will be updated annually to record all actual wetland losses.
+The extent, location, and type (class and association) of wetlands impacted by the Project will be recorded in a GIS database using pre-construction polygons, and a base layer overlain by as-built survey results.
+This database will be reviewed by a QP and updated annually to record all actual wetland losses.

-Changes to wetland area and function will be evaluated for wetlands located within the mine site that remain after vegetation clearing by:
+Changes to wetland area and function will be evaluated for wetlands located within the mine site that remain after vegetation clearing through:

 - Visual inspections at each wetland offset to monitor wetland ecosystems, including hydrological conditions and wetland extent (select wetlands).
-Visual inspections will include meandering transects through wetlands to identify accidental filling, pollutant discharge, or other stresses on wetland ecosystem functioning and vegetation cover. - Photo-points to visually document each wetland over time (select wetlands). - Vegetation monitoring (incl. invasive plants) to document plant cover, plant species, and survival to ensure the offset sites are on a successional trajectory towards the intended habitat types. - Incidental wildlife use observations.
+Visual inspections will include meandering transects through wetlands to identify accidental filling, pollutant discharge, or other stresses on wetland ecosystem functioning and vegetation cover. - Photo-points to visually document each wetland over time (select wetlands). - Vegetation monitoring (including invasive plants) to document plant cover, plant species, and survival to ensure the offset sites are on a successional trajectory towards the intended habitat types. - Incidental wildlife use observations.